gabe00122/jaxrl/README.md

 Harvester: Slow agents (can only move every 6th turn).
 When a Harvester reaches a resource tile, it gets a reward and unlocks the resource, allowing Scouts to gather it.

 https://github.com/user-attachments/assets/01a20e6c-6a61-47ce-947b-8f0b22e27889

+### Traveling Salesman

+The several way points are randomly scattered and the agents and the agents get a reward for the first time they get each flag.
+When all flags are taken they all reset.

+### King of the Hill

+Two teams of agents compete to capture random control points in the center.